NeelHaval/nand2tetris/Fundamentals/Project5Folder/Chips.md

 1. The input received into the CPU depends on what the PC determined should be the `next executed instruction` in the `previous cycle`.

-2. The determination of whether the instruction is A or C comes from the value of the `msb` (most significant bit) of the instruction bit.
+2. The determination of whether the instruction is A or C comes from the value of the `MSB` (most significant bit) of the instruction bit.

-3. If msb == 1, then C-instruction else if msb == 0, then A-instruction. in the case of an `A-instruction`, the value is treated as an ordinary 16 bit value and then immediately `loaded into Register A`.
-The 16 bit string loaded into the A Register becomes the memory address to which data may be written to/read from.
+3. If MSB == 1, then it is a C-instruction; else, if MSB == 0, then it is an A-instruction. in the case of an `A-instruction`, the value is treated as an ordinary 16 bit value and is immediately `loaded into Register A`.
+The 16-bit string loaded into the A Register becomes the memory address to which data may be written or from which it may be read.
 In the case of a `C-instruction`, the various flags from the instruction bit cause the registers to input a certain `value into the ALU`.
-The ALU then proceeds to compute a 16 bit string which `becomes the output value`.
+The ALU then computes a 16 bit string which `becomes the output value`.
 This output value is not always written.
 The value of the `destination bit` determines whether it is `written to memory via an address or not.`

 5. The PC determines whether to increment or jump depending on the value of load.
 If `load is 1` then a `jump` occurs, else the `next instruction` is executed.
 While this is happening, the PC has a reset function where if `reset == 1`, then the instructions begin executing from the first instruction.